Construction of an Equine Diagnostics, Surgical & Critical Care Unit along with upgrades to the existing Equine Hospital.

 The building also includes a critical care unit, a dedicated unit of six boxes for adult horses and neonatal foals which require intensive and/or peri-operative care, with an on-site laboratory.

-McLaughlin & Harvey are aware of how sensitive horses are to disturbance and this was minimised by adopting low noise, low vibration techniques such as the use of silenced equipment.
-The equine hospital was in full operation throughout the year and we had to ensure that the services to it were maintained.
+We were aware of how sensitive horses are to disturbance and this was minimised by adopting low noise, low vibration techniques such as the use of silenced equipment.
+The equine hospital was in full operation throughout the year, and we had to ensure that the services to it were maintained.
 This involved careful planning and coordination with the university when diverting water and gas mains and electricity and data cables on the east side of the hospital.